jbcodeforce/aws-studies/docs/data/index.md

 There is the Redis Sorted Sets to guarantee both uniqueness and element ordering.
 Each time a new element is added to the cache, it is ranked and added in the correct order.

-## DynamoDB

-AWS proprietary NoSQL database, Serverless, provisioned capacity, auto scaling, on demand capacity.
-Fully managed,  Highly Available with replication across multiple AZs  in a AWS Region by default, Read and Writes are decoupled, and DAX can be used for read cache.

-Single digit ms latency, even with increased number of requests.
-Can support millions of requests per second, trillions of row, 100s od TB storage.
-Data is stored on solid-state disks (SSDs).

-It is integrated with IAM for authentication and authorization.

-A table is a collection of items, and each item is a collection of attributes.
-DynamoDB uses primary keys to uniquely identify each item in a table and secondary indexes to provide more querying flexibility

-The read operations can be eventually consistent or strongly consistent.

-DynamoDB Streams to integrate with AWS Lambda.

-Use case is when the data schema may change overtime.

-There is two capacities modes:

-* provisioned: where you specify and pay for read capacity units and write capacity units.
-Need to plan beforehand.
-Less expensive
-* on-demand: read and writes automatically scale up/down with your workloads.
-Better for unpredictable workloads.
-More expensive.

 ## DocumentDB